 In 2024, we added one retrospective study of 29 participants with cystic fibrosis and exocrine pancreatic insufficiency who received supplemental tube feedings and an in-line lipase cartridge for a continuous 12-month period.
 The mean age of participants was 8.41 years at the time the cartridge was initiated.
 Using multivariable longitudinal regression, height, weight, and body mass index z scores changed over time, but only changes in mean height z scores were statistically significant.
-Long-term positive effects on achieving linear growth and pulmonary function requires further study (Shrivastava, 2024).
-No policy changes are warranted.
+Long-term positive effects on achieving linear growth and pulmonary function require further study (Shrivastava, 2024).